hlvcse/Machine-Learning-Practices/README.md

-# 🧠 Machine Learning Practice Repository
+# 🧠 Machine Learning Practice Repository - Hanumat Lal Vishwakarma

 Welcome to the **Machine Learning Practice Repository**, a curated collection of in-depth machine learning algorithm implementations, exploratory data analysis, and real-world dataset practices — all in **IPython Notebooks** for interactive learning and experimentation.